lunixbochs/usercorn/go/models/trace/PROTOCOL.md

 OP\_MEM\_MAP
 ----

 A new memory region was mapped, or the protection of an existing region was changed.
-This opcode does not zero memory unless the zero flag is set to 1.
+This opcode does not zero memory or include file mapping information unless the `new` flag is set to 1.

 | name | type | desc |
 |------|------|------|